niell-ion/TXRX-Doc-Hub/docs/derail/derail_setup.md

 ![Derail Sensor](assets/derail_sensor.jpg){: style="height:350px;width:350px"}

-* Positioning the sensor
+### Positioning the sensor

-* Attaching the sensor
+* Locate the sensor bracket be welded to the derail device

 ---